2022 American League Wild Card Series: Game 1

-Blue Jays starter Alek Manoah began the game by hitting the Mariners' star rookie outfielder Julio Rodriguez.
+Blue Jays starter Alek Manoah began the game by hitting the Mariners' star rookie outfielder Julio Rodríguez.
 Two batters later, Eugenio Suárez flipped a line drive down the right field line for an RBI double, scoring Rodríguez.
 Cal Raleigh then worked Manoah a full count before hitting a home run over the right field fence to give the Mariners a 3–0 lead in the top of the first.
 In the Seattle fifth, Suarez drove in another run when his fielder's choice plated Rodriguez.
 Four runs would be all that Mariners ace Luis Castillo needed, as the big trade deadline acquisition twirled a shutout over 7 1/3 innings, striking out five and allowing just six hits.
 Castillo was the first ever Mariners pitcher to throw at least seven scoreless innings in a postseason game.

-Andres Munoz relieved Castillo in the eighth and finished off the game for Seattle with a five-out performance, giving the team its first postseason victory since Game 3 of the 2001 American League Championship Series.
+Andrés Muñoz relieved Castillo in the eighth and finished off the game for Seattle with a five-out performance, giving the team its first postseason victory since Game 3 of the 2001 American League Championship Series.
 For the Blue Jays, George Springer and Matt Chapman each had two hits, while Toronto relievers combined for 3 1/3 scoreless innings after Manoah exited the game.